Texas v. United States Toolkit

-- If the Trump-GOP lawsuit is successful, it would strip coverage from millions of Americans, end protections for pre-existing conditions, raise premiums, force millions of seniors to pay more for prescription drugs, and put insurance companies back in charge.
+- If the health care repeal lawsuit is successful, it would strip coverage from millions of Americans, end protections for pre-existing conditions, raise premiums, force millions of seniors to pay more for prescription drugs, and put insurance companies back in charge.
 This would effectively destroy the entire backbone of our country’s health care system.

 - More of the same: More sabotage.
 New ways to rip health care from 20 million Americans.
 More tricks to fund tax breaks for the wealthy and line the pockets of already-wealthy corporate CEOs.

-- The date for oral arguments in the President Trump-backed Texas v.
-US lawsuit to strike down our health care law is Tuesday, July 9, 2019.
-It is crucial to call out this sabotage on our health care system and emphasize that if the Affordable Care Act is struck down, health care costs will go up dramatically and millions of Americans will be left uninsured.
+- On December 18, the Fifth Circuit Court of Appeals asked the lower court for clarification about which pieces of the bill would be severable.
+Then in January, the coalition of Democratic attorneys general and the House of Representatives, who are defending the law, asked the Supreme Court to review the case on an expedited basis.
+While we await these further decisions, it is crucial to call out this sabotage on our health care system and emphasize that if the Affordable Care Act is struck down, health care costs will go up dramatically and millions of Americans will be left uninsured.

 Issue Briefs on Effects of Losing the ACA